tjmahr/dissertation/docs/22-referent-selection.md

 I fit a separate model for each year of the study.
 [Appendix \@ref(aim2-gca-models)](#aim2-gca-models) contains the R code used to fit these models along with a description of the specifications represented by the model syntax.
+The mixed model included by-child and by-child-by-condition random effects so that it captured how some of a child's growth curve features may be similar between the conditions and may differ between conditions.

-For these analyses, I limited focus to distractor-initial trials, and modeled the data from 300 ms to 1500 after target onset.
-I removed any Study x Child levels if a child had fewer than 4 fixations in a single time bin.
+For these analyses, I limited focus to distractor-initial trials, and modeled the data from 300 to 1500 ms after target onset.
+I removed any Age × Child levels if a child had fewer than 4 fixations in a single time bin.
 In other words, children had to have at least 4 looks to one of the images in every 50 ms time bin.
 This screening removed 13 children from age 3,
 15 from age 4, and 6 from age 5.

-Figure \@ref(fig:aim2-real-nonword-means) shows group averages of growth curves.
+Figure \@ref(fig:aim2-real-nonword-means) shows the group averages of the growth curves.
 For each condition and age, I computed the empirical growth curve for each participant, and I averaged the participants' growth curves together to obtain group averages.
 I also applied this process